Privacy & Cookies Policy

-As the operators of the website (“Website”), Neligan Financial (“We”, “Us”) is committed to protecting and respecting your privacy.
-This Privacy and Cookies Policy (“Policy”) (together with and any other documents referred to therein) sets out the basis on which the personal data collected from you, or that you provide to us will be processed by us.
-Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
+Neligan Financial (“We”, “Us”) is committed to protecting and respecting your privacy.
+This Privacy and Cookies Policy (“Policy”) (together with and any other documents referred to therein) sets out the basis on which the personal data collected from you, or that you provide to Us will be processed by Us.
+Please read the following carefully to understand our views and practices regarding your personal data and how We will treat it.

-For the purpose of the General Data Protection Regulation (“GDPR”, from the GDPR implementation date) or, until GDPR implementation date, the Data Protection Act 1998, (collectively the “Data Protection Laws”) the Data Controller is Neligan Financial
+For the purpose of the General Data Protection Regulation (“GDPR”) and the Data Protection Act 2018 (collectively the “Data Protection Laws”) the Data Controller is Neligan Financial

 YOUR PERSONAL INFORMATION